Total Government Outsourcing

 TGO makes a distinction between government responsibility and government competence: Our representatives are responsible for the appropriation and decision of how to spend government revenues.
 Competence (knowledge, experience, efficiency, affordability, quality, responsibility and service), is best developed and advanced in a competitive business environment and not in a bureaucratic environment.

-TGO maintains the same amount of government revenues (today measured in the Trillions of dollars) and expenditures - although expenditures will tend to drop and revenues will tend to increase.
+TGO (without considering other measures) maintains the same amount of government revenues (today measured in the Trillions of dollars) and expenditures - although expenditures will tend to drop and revenues will tend to increase.

 Our elected government representatives (as it is currently the case) will continue to debate which share of government revenues is allocated to each government program and how these revenues are spent in order to provide public services.